Nessa-v/Data-Analysis-projects/Gamification_in_Higher_Education/README.md

 # PROJECT TITLE: Gamification in Higher Education and Analysis using Moodle LMS.

-This project investigated:
+This project was designed to determine:

-a. contrary to research, gamification DOES NOT improve student engagement and IS NOT effective in higher education.
+a. contrary to research, gamification DOES NOT improve student engagement and IS NOT potentially effective in higher education.

-b. similar to research, gamification DOES improve student engagement and IS effective in higher education.
+b. similar to research, gamification DOES improve student engagement and IS potentially  effective in higher education.

 The project combines real feedback, platform screenshots, and structured data analysis using Excel and Power Query.